gluru/gluru.github.io/beacons.md

  > onLoad

-Callback to be call when the beacon is correctly parsed and can be rendered to the user.
+onLoad callback will be executed when the beacon is correct and can be rendered to the user.
 Optional

  > onOpen

-Callback to be call when the beacon is clicked.
+onOpen callback will be executed when the html element linked to the beacon is clicked.
 Optional

  > onFail

-Callback to be call when the beacon could not be parsed correctly.
-Useful to track not working beacons.
+onFail callback will be executed when the beacon could not be parsed correctly.
+For instance the response linked to the beacon is not published.
 Optional

 # Example